The 10 Best Tactile Switches for Your Keyboard (2023)

 Glorious Panda Switch (Non Lubed Switches) - 36x Plate Mounted 3 pin Switches for Keyboard - Mechanical Keyboard...

-TECSEE Sapphire &Ruby V2 UHMWPE Stems Key Switches for Mechanical Gaming Keyboards | Double Gold Spring | Plate...
+Tecsee Sapphire &Ruby V2 UHMWPE Stems Key Switches for Mechanical Gaming Keyboards | Double Gold Spring | Plate...

-KAILH Cream Speed Pro MX SMD 3 Pin RGB Switches for Backlit Mechanical Gaming Keyboard (Speed Copper,68 pcs)
+KAILH Cream Speed Pro MX SMD 3 Pin RGB Switches for Backlit Mechanical Gaming keyboard (Speed Copper,68 pcs)

 Akko CS Switches, 3 Pin 36gf Tactile Keyboard Switches Lavender Purple Key Switches Plate Mounted Compatible for MX...